home-assistant/home-assistant.io/source/_integrations/emoncms.markdown

   required: false
   type: list
 sensor_names:
-  description: Dictionary of names for the sensors created that are created based on feed ID.
+  description: "Dictionary of names for the sensors created that are created based on feed ID.
 The dictionary consists of `feedid: name` pairs.
-Sensors for feeds with their feed ID mentioned here will get the chosen name instead of the default name.
+Sensors for feeds with their feed ID mentioned here will get the chosen name instead of the default name."
   required: false
   type: [integer, list]
 value_template: